Structure and staff

 - Head of Estates: David Holroyd

-- Acting Head of Human Resources and Organisational Development: Sarah Donnelly
+- Head of Human Resources and Organisational Development: Sarah Donnelly

 - General Counsel: Diane Scott

 - Head of Temperate House Precinct Project: Andrew Williams

 Curates the collection of living plants and provides integrated education and interpretation based on this world-leading resource.
-The Department supports the organisation's science, conservation, and visitor programmes.
+The Directorate supports the organisation's science, conservation, and visitor programmes.
 The living collections are housed within the historical landscapes and buildings at Kew and Wakehurst Place.

 - Director of Horticulture, Learning and Operations: Richard Barley

 - Arboretum, Gardens and Horticultural Services: Tony Kirkham